Article updated: May 18, 2022

 Connecting a Messenger bot to Hootsuite Inbox requires four things:

-- A Messenger bot (either your own creation, or from a platform or provider) that supports and can be triggered by the Facebook handover protocol.
+- A Messenger bot that supports and can be triggered by the Facebook handover protocol.

-Several chatbot providers offer user-friendly setup for the handover protocol, but developer assistance may be required if your bot platform requires you to code your own webhook post to trigger the handover protocol.
+This can be your own creation or a bot from a platform or provider.
+Several chatbot providers offer user-friendly setup for the handover protocol.
+You might need developer help if your bot platform requires you to code your own webhook post to trigger the handover protocol.
 You can also build your own Messenger bot in Node.js.

 - The Messenger bot connected to your Facebook Page as a Facebook app.

-Depending on your bot provider or platform, the bot may be able to automatically connect to your Facebook Page from within its interface, or you might have to manually set up a Facebook app for your bot and then subscribe it to your Page.
+Depending on your bot provider or platform, the bot may be able to automatically connect to your Facebook Page from its interface.
+Or, you might have to manually set up a Facebook app for your bot and then subscribe it to your Page.
 Read more about setting up a Facebook app and subscribing it to your Page.
-Speak to your bot provider for additional assistance.
+Talk to your bot provider for additional assistance.

 - Your Facebook Page connected to Hootsuite.
 See Add a Facebook account.